Oklahoma City Oklahoma Temple

 President Henry B. Eyring, second counselor in the First Presidency of the Church, will preside over the rededication of the Oklahoma City Oklahoma Temple on Sunday, May 19, 2019.
 Attendance at the session will be by invitation with no broadcast to local meetinghouses.
 The two-hour block of Sunday meetings will continue as planned.
-No open house or youth devotional will be scheduled.

 The Oklahoma City Oklahoma Temple closed on October 15, 2017, for an extensive renovation project.
 The renovation will be followed by a private rededication ceremony.
 Temple patrons will be accommodated at neighboring temples including the